 I never had a fucking chance.
 These people ruined me from the get go, before I ever got a chance to learn who I was.
 All of the neglect and abuse and blame became my identity.

-I did cocaine for the first time around 8, at my father’s house .
-My older sister tried to help me not be so scared by introducing me to this magical drug that made the pain go away.
-But my stay only lasted a week, and then I was back with my mother and step-father without any sort of outlet.
 I began to die inside.
 I turned completely inward and created a fantasy world in my head.
 I began to lash out, seeking any attention that I could get.
 I was disciplined, insulted and invalidated by most every adult in my family.
 Not one of those people made any attempt to sit down with me and try to understand why I was so unstable, in fact they allowed me to become the scapegoat of the family … the one to blame for anything and everything (keep in mind I was a child).
 So nope, no comfort, no help.
-Just get in line and get over it, they would say, Be like everybody else
+Just get in line and get over it, they would say, Be like everybody else.

 At 16, I began cutting & found drugs again.
 I ran away home, got arrested, and began knocking on Hell’s gates.
 Bullied profusely in school and hating myself with every cell of my being, I wanted to smoke and cut away every part of me until I was not left.
 Therapy again, this time for 8 months, and then sent on my way.
 Not one person in my family saw these actions as cries for help … they just turned it into a perfect excuse to be my “victims.”
 It was all about them you see … so how in the hell was I supposed to not internalize everything and see myself as the problem as well?

 Early 20′s I died.
 My heart was still beating, but I was a zombie.
 I was molested again, pretty brutally, by a superior in the military who is now in prison.
-I made the mistake of telling my mother, in hopes that she had changed and that she would actually give a shit.
-Nope.
-Her only reply was, “Well you were probably leading him on.”
+It kick started the downfall of ME.

 I tried therapy.
 I tried medications.
 I went through the whole damn pharmacy, searching for this magical cure they kept talking about.
 One, two, three, one on top of the other.
 Side effects?
 Who cared right?
 More and more and more and more.